-- A tau dipole is a generation III Noether energy conservation engine with one dimension of containment/stability
+- A generation III Noether energy conservation engine has one dipole and thus one dimension of containment/stability

-- A generation I Noether engine is three tau dipoles that are coupled at different energy levels.
-At high energy and low velocity these Noether engines are massy.
+- A generation I Noether engine has three nested dipoles that are coupled at vastly different energy levels.
+At high apparent energy and low velocity these Noether engines are massy.
 A generation I Noether energy core provides three dimensions of containment/stability.

 - Interestingly, a photon is Noether engine coupled to a Noether anti-engine and the three dipoles in each are planar and are counter-orbiting and slightly offset from each other in the direction of travel.
 This is how polarization and Malus’ Law work.
-I also think the energy of the two internal dipoles is shielded and the inner dipoles may pass right through anything that the outer dipole reacts with.
+I also think the energy of the two internal dipoles may be shielded and the inner dipoles may be a product of any reaction that decays the outer dipoles.

-@12:00 — Heck, I don’t even fully understand the conditions under which energy presents as mass in the immutable point charge universe.
-Clearly the more planar the formation, transverse to the line of travel, the lighter the mass or perhaps near zero mass for the photon.
-So mass seems to somehow involve the 3D footprint of an emergent point charge structure.
+@12:00 — I lack a full understanding of the conditions under which energy presents as mass in the immutable point charge universe.
+Clearly the more planar the formation transverse to the line of travel and the higher the velocity, the lighter the mass as in a neutrino or perhaps near zero mass for the photon.
+So mass appears to involve the 3D footprint and charge precession (wave equation) of an emergent point charge structure.
 This makes sense if you think about it for a while.
 Yet, it appears we also have energy shielding of interior dipoles.
-I need to get back to looking at Noam Why’s UCV theory and see if that yields a clue.

 @13:00 — In this section Dr. Eilers dives into a ‘seed‘ model for supermassive black holes that is based upon exponential growth of black holes.
 This is an unnatural contortion due to the incorrect prior of a universe beginning 13.8 B years ago.
 Dr. Eilers concludes that the exponential growth model does not match the data due to insufficient quasar growth time, however all of the potential alternative models are also steeped in the incorrect prior of a 13.8 B year old universe.